Tracking your activities with your phone is the new norm. Samsung Health and Google Fit are available on Android and iOS, but you won’t use both.

 Journal

 The Journal is the record of your activities.
-From heart points to weight to exercises, it sortes all your activities.
+From Heart Points to weight to exercises, it sortes all your activities.

 It even gives activities names.
 You can share each activity via the supported apps.